chrisvanmeer/at-hashi-demo/README.md

 terraform apply
 ```

 Now you will be prompted to enter your first name.
-This will be used as a prefix for both the EC2 instances as the generated key-pair.
+This will be used as a prefix for both the Docker containers as the generated key-pair.

 ## Step 4 - General server configuration